 Attending events with people from your local community is less risky than going to gatherings with attendees who traveled from other locations, per the CDC.

 But meeting with neighbors doesn't necessarily mean you're at a lower risk of getting or spreading the virus.
 You can't predict another person's exposure (more on that below).
 And the higher the level of transmission in the area your gathering is being held, the higher the risk of spreading COVID-19, according to the CDC.

 Have You Self-Isolated?

-The only way you can guarantee you're safe to see others is if you self-quarantine for at least 14 days after coming in contact with others, according to the CDC — that means isolating for two weeks after a trip to the grocery store, for instance.
+If you're unvaccinated, the only way you can guarantee you're safe to see others is if you self-quarantine for at least 14 days after coming in contact with others, according to the CDC — that means isolating for two weeks after a trip to the grocery store, for instance.

 The same rule applies to your friends as well.
 If they want to be as safe and responsible as possible, it's crucial that they self-quarantine for at least 14 days before your meeting.

 Then, if everyone involved is symptom-free during self-isolation, you can form plans to meet up.